dwaite/connect/SIOP/siop-requirements.md

         *   Option: OpenID Connect Federation specification draft has some mechanisms for late binding/registration of clients that can be useful for SIOP
         *   Option: Having the client store the registration information (rather than the Authz server) = Encode necessary registration information about the Client into the client_id value returned by the initial registration of the Client.
 Per [Stateless Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html#StatelessRegistration)

-D.Issuance of the claims (SIOP - Claims Provider)
+E.Issuance of the claims (SIOP - Claims Provider)

 *   9.SIOP providers can be registered with the Claims provider
     *   This is not in the rest of OIDC, but needed in SIOP, where OP is not an issuer of identity data and SIOP acts more like a wallet